codership/documentation/galeracluster/source/monitoringthecluster.rst

 .. index::
    pair: Parameters; wsrep_local_send_queue_min

-While checking the status of Flow Control and the received queue can tell you how the database server manages with incoming write-sets, you can check the send queue to monitor for outgoing connectivity issues.
+While checking the status of Flow Control and the received queue can tell you how the database server copes with incoming write-sets, you can check the send queue to monitor for outgoing connectivity issues.

 .. note:: Unlike other the status variables, these are differential and reset on every ``SHOW STATUS`` command.
 Execute the query a second time, about a minute after the first to get the current value.